dappforce/grillchat/integration/README.md

 2. Chat Page

    You can also choose to have your user automatically opens a chat room.
 This is useful if you want to have a specific topic for your user to discuss.
-You can hide the back button in chat room by using [`isChatRoomOnly` option](#23-other-options)

    ```
    https://grill.chat/[spaceId]/[topicId]